 Sensory engagement lies at the heart of much of our work and we are keen to deepen the evidence base showing the health benefits that come from this approach.
 It was therefore a welcome opportunity to collaborate with specialist researchers from the European Centre for Environment and Human Health (ECEHH) and the Collaboration for Leadership in Applied Health Research and Care South West Peninsula (Pen-CLAHRC) on a systematic review.

-The aim was to assess the health and wellbeing benefits of outdoor sensory experiences to help us understand how older people, including those living with dementia describe their sensory engagement with nature and the natural environment.
+The aim was to assess the health and well-being benefits of outdoor sensory experiences to help us understand how older people, including those living with dementia describe their sensory engagement with nature and the natural environment.

+The review was led by the Centre's specialists in systematic reviews and qualitative research, Dr Ruth Garside and Dr Noreen Orr.
 Through working together we hope to make a contribution to research in health and social science and to establish a deeper evidence base to inform professional practice.

 The review has been jointly published and is available to read now at Bio Med Central - How do older people describe their sensory experiences of the natural world?
 A systematic review of the qualitative evidence.

-Visual impairment and the natural world
+Sight impairment and experiencing the natural world